- College Requirements

-This degree program prepares students for occupations that involve the application of science in society.
-It teaches an integrated understanding of how basic and applied science benefit and impact us in daily life.
+The applied science degree program will prepare students for professions that involve the application of science in society, rather than the practice of science and scientific research.
+The goal is to provide an integrated understanding of how basic and applied science benefit and impact us, from the individual to the biosphere.

 Admission Deficiencies/Removal of Deficiencies